JamesRoberts10/pet365-RAG-CTF/README.md

 - Flag 3 - Bit of a downgrade
 - Flag 4 - Mark Zuckerberg's data
 - Flag 5 - HR will be livid

-## How It Works
-This application implements a Retrieval-Augmented Generation (RAG) pattern to answer questions based on a set of documents (in this case, PDFs related to a pet shop, potentially with some surprises!).

-1.  **Indexing:**
-    * Documents (PDFs in the `ragdocs` directory) are loaded, cleaned, and split into smaller text chunks (`vector_utils.py`).
-    * Each text chunk is converted into a numerical vector (embedding) using an AI model (OpenAI's embedding model`).
-    * These embeddings, along with the original text chunks and metadata, are stored in a vector database (Pinecone).

-2.  **Querying (Runtime Process):**
-    * The user interacts via a web interface (Gradio - `frontpage.py`).
-    * API keys for the selected LLM are managed via environment variables and the `.env` file (`api_utils.py`).
-    * When a user sends a query (`ai_utils.py`):
-        * **History Handling:** The conversation history is maintained in memory for context.
-        * **Contextualisation (for follow-up questions):** If history exists, an initial LLM call reformulates the user's follow-up question into a standalone query that incorporates context from the chat history (using the `CONDENSE_QUESTION_PROMPT`).
-        * **Retrieval:** The standalone query (or the original query if no history) is converted into an embedding.
-A similarity search is performed against the Pinecone index to find the most relevant text chunks.
-        * **Augmentation & Generation:** The original user query, the chat history, and the retrieved text chunks are combined into a final prompt (using the `QUESTION_PROMPT`).
-This combined prompt is sent to the selected LLM (e.g., GPT, Claude, Gemini).
-        * **Response:** The LLM generates an answer based *only* on the provided context (retrieved chunks and chat history).
-The response is streamed back to the user interface.